gv4383/theary-coding-challenge/README.md

 ## Technical Notes

+### Database Implementation

 Regrettably, no actual database was implemented in this project in favor of getting a working MVP out.
 There is however a basic persistence layer implemented in the form of a JSON file (found in `src/repos/database.json`).
 This JSON file represents the response from the ORM as it queries the data from the database.

-Under different circumstances, I would have probably used some sort of relational database such as PostgreSQL since it's what I'm familiar with.
+Under different circumstances, I would have probably used some sort of relational/non-relational database such as PostgreSQL or MongoDB since I'm familiar with them.
 I would probably structure the schema for the node table as such:

 | column    | type   |
 | --------- | ------ |